p-otto/glkernel/README.md

 using dkernel3 = tkernel<glm::dvec3>;   // Cell type: vec3,   Component type: double
 using dkernel4 = tkernel<glm::dvec4>;   // Cell type: vec4,   Component type: double
 ```
 As you can see from the aliases above, the __cell-__ and __component__ type are specified by the kernel class' template arguments.
 The __dimension__ must be specified during the instantiation.
-The following example shows a basic usage of the glkernel library:
+The following snippet shows a basic order in which the glkernel library can be used:

 ```cpp
 auto fkernel2 = glkernel::kernel2{4, 1, 1};         // Instantiate 3D float kernel with two components per cell